NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 27. Why isn't it possible to add true new networks, instead of using starter pieces?

     Adding new networks is, at this time, impossible.
 The base RHW network was only possible as it used an unused network stub left in the game.
-There are no more unused network stubs for us to use.
+Although game files suggest that theoretically, there is space for three more true networks (for a total of 16), there is not enough of a stub for these final three slots for us to enable them.
 The starter piece paradigm allows us to very closely mimic the effects of adding true new networks, however.

 28. Why haven't you guys added submenus instead of using TAB loops?

     Adding new submenus is, at this time, impossible.
-SC4 mod developers have tried for many years, to no avail.
+SC4 mod developers have tried for many years, to no avail, though have come up with workarounds like Daeley's Advanced Menu Navigator (DAMN), which repurposes the game's News system, and Menu Management Lots (MMLs).

 29. Certain draggable items are not working for me, and I'm following the directions.
 Why isn't it working?